wp-plugins/seamless-donations/readme.txt

 6. That's it - you're now receiving donations!

 == Frequently Asked Questions ==

+= Does this work with US and non-US PayPal accounts? =

+Yes!

+= Does this handle US and non-US addresses? =

+Yes!

 = Does this work with PayPal Website Payments Standard? =